Skip to main content

 An example of how the limit would apply

 Adric’s employer had a SIMPLE IRA plan that they replaced with a safe harbor 401(k), effective October 1, 2024.
-Adric’s year-to-date deferrals into the SIMPLE IRA was $10,000 and the SIMPLE IRA limit in effect for the plan was $19,500.
+Adric’s year-to-date deferrals into the SIMPLE IRA was $10,000 and the SIMPLE IRA limit in effect for the plan was $16,000 (the business had more than 25 employees during the prior year).
 Adric is not old enough to make catch-up contributions.

 As a result, Adric’s deferral limit for the 401(k) plan for 2024 is: